RobotWebTools/rclnodejs/scripts/npmjs-readme.md

 ## Message Generation

 rclnodejs generates JavaScript message interfaces and TypeScript declarations during installation for `rclnodejs > 1.5.0`.
-If you install additional ROS packages later, rerun:
+If you install additional ROS packages later, rerun the generator in your project:

 ```bash
 npx generate-ros-messages
 ```

 Generated files are written to `<your-project>/node_modules/rclnodejs/generated/`.

+This step is only needed after adding ROS packages that were not present when rclnodejs was installed.

 ## Using rclnodejs with TypeScript